sreeeku/portfolio/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-title = "CEO"
+title = "Systems Engineer"
-company = "GenCoin"
-company_url = ""
+company = "Tata Consultancy Services" company_url = ""
-location = "California"
+location = "India"
-date_start = "2017-01-01"
+date_start = "2018-05-10"
-date_end = ""
+date_end = "2019-10-31"
-description = """ Responsibilities include:

-- Analysing
-- Modelling
-- Deploying """
+description = """ Kaiser Permanante: I have worked on a base application called Common Archival and retreival system(CARS), where we used to archive PDFs and retrieve them onto the respective front end application called CARSONLINE.
+In this application, I have worked on JAVA, SOAP Web Services, and SQL."""

 [[experience]]
 title = "Professor"